The Art of Hosting: Creating Genuine Connections Through Dinner Parties

 - 4 min read

 Forget everything you think you know about hosting.
-The dinner party isn't about recreating some Martha Stewart fever dream with hand-pressed linens and seven-course meals.
-(Man she messed with Baby -boomers and Gen X! ) It's about creating a genuine connection in a world that's forgotten how to sit still together.
+The dinner party isn't about recreating a Martha Stewart fever dream with hand-pressed linens and seven-course meals.
+(Man, she messed with Baby Boomers and Gen X!)
+It's about creating genuine connections in a world that's forgotten how to sit still together.

 There's something magical that happens when you invite people into your actual space.
 It's not just about the money saved (though that's nice).
-It's about the intimacy created when someone trusts you enough to prepare their food, and when conversations can stretch long past the last call; though my friends were shoved out recently when midnight 'rounded the hour.
-LOL
+It's about the intimacy created when someone trusts you enough to prepare their food.
+Conversations can stretch long past the last call, though my friends were shoved out recently when midnight rounded the hour.
+LOL.

 Thank God one of the biggest trends driving the dinner party comeback is the embrace of themes!
-Hip-hip hurray.
-I love a reason to gather - aprés ski fondue nights in February, Kentucky Derby gatherings in May, and spooky meals in October.
+Hip-hip hooray.
+I love a reason to gather—après ski fondue nights in February, Kentucky Derby gatherings in May, and spooky meals in October.

 These aren't Pinterest-pressure situations.
 They're permission slips to have fun.
 Themed parties also solve the dreaded "what should I bring?" question.
 Derby party?
 Mint juleps are obvious.
 Fondue night?
 Someone's bringing bread, and someone else handles the cheese, right Krista (wink)?